 Choose a tile material that compliments your decor

-Tile can be made in a variety of mediums from ceramic to glass, each with its own sizzle and style.
-Below are some guidelines to help you choose and pricing will vary based on your geography and if tiles are readily available in your home town tile store.
+Tile can be made in various mediums, from ceramic to glass, each with its sizzle and style.
+Below are some guidelines to help you choose, and pricing will vary based on your geography and if tiles are readily available in your hometown tile store.

 Ceramic tiles are the most common & traditional material with painted and glazed surfaces.
-If chipped, the white underneath of the tile will be exposed creating a noticeable damage spot.
-They can be installed on the walls, floors, counters, and back splashes of the bathroom ranging in price from $1.00 to $20.00 per square foot uninstalled.
+The white underneath the tile will be exposed if chipped, creating a noticeable damage spot.
+They can be installed on the walls, floors, counters, and backsplashes of the bathroom ranging in price from $1.00 to $20.00 per square foot uninstalled.

-Similar to Ceramic but tend to be slightly harder and have the color throughout the entire tile.
-This makes it less likely to chow any damage, but the price is also a bit higher at $2.00 or more per square foot uninstalled up to $50.00 or more for hand-painted tiles.
+Similar to Ceramic, but tend to be slightly harder and have the color throughout the entire tile.
+This makes it less likely to chow any damage, but the price is also a bit higher at $2.00 per square foot uninstalled up to $50.00 or more for hand-painted tiles.

-These distinctive and colorful reddish-brown unglazed clay that gives a more rustic or Spanish influence to the area.
-These tiles must be sealed periodically in order to maintain their shine and water resistance.
-The tiles average price is $1.00 to $3.00 per square foot uninstalled.
+This distinctive and colorful reddish-brown unglazed clay gives the area a more rustic or Spanish influence.
+These tiles must be sealed periodically to maintain their shine and water resistance.
+The tile’s average price is $1.00 to $3.00 per square foot uninstalled.

 Mixing Sizes and Materials

 Today’s bathroom tile usage is all about size and material variations.
-Mixing glass with porcelain or granite and marble can create breathtaking patterns and treatments that will turn the bath area into a luxurious setting to help remove the stress of the day.
+Mixing glass with porcelain or granite and marble can create breathtaking patterns and treatments that will turn the bath area into a luxurious setting to help remove the day’s stress.